John B. Connally High School

 John B. Connally High School is a public secondary school in Austin, Texas, United States.
 The school, which opened in 1996, serves 9–12 and is part of the Pflugerville Independent School District.

+It was named in honor of John B. Connally.
+The school opened with grades 9 and 10, with an expected student body of 640.
+The school was to add grades 11-12, and the planned amount of students would be 1,400.